 - I am looking at investment options as an American in the UK.
 However, there is a statute in place that prevents US citizens residing in the UK from opening new investments stateside.
-This leaves me with UK tax-free government investment options such as ISAs or GIAs (their versions of IRAs).
+This leaves me with UK tax-free government investment options such as ISAs or GIAs (UK versions of IRAs).
 What is the amount owed to the US on overseas capital gains, or is there a cap before it is applied?

-- I am an overseas tax payer and I would like to purchase a property.
-The property will be in my name, however since according to US law all properties are shared 50/50 between husband and wife, how should we file this rental income?
+- I am an overseas taxpayer and I would like to purchase a property.
+The property will be in my name; however, since according to US law all properties are shared 50/50 between husband and wife, how should we file this rental income?
 Is there any way to exclude this income?

 - Can I be subject to AMT even when I am paying foreign taxes?